The role of the Standards Commissioner

 The role of the Commissioner is defined by the Standards in Public Life Act (chapter 570 of the laws of Malta).
-The Act gives the Commissioner jurisdiction over three categories of people:
+The Act gives the Commissioner jurisdiction over the following:

-- ministers and parliamentary secretaries (or junior ministers);
+- members of Parliament, including ministers and parliamentary secretaries (or junior ministers); and

 - persons of trust – that is to say persons who are engaged in the private secretariat of a minister or parliamentary secretary, and who serve in an advisory, consultative or executive capacity.